jhuapl-bio/taxtriage/docs/README-docs.md

 `assets/src/`) also refreshes `stable` straight away, so a typo fix or a report tweak is live the same day instead of waiting for the next release.
 Such a push cannot make the docs describe pipeline behaviour the release does not have.
-The site is then built from `main`, but the Pathogen Sheet stays pinned to the release tag and the footer records the ref actually built — so `stable` still documents the released pipeline.
+The site is then built from `main`, but two things stay pinned to the release tag: the Pathogen Sheet, and the **Demo Report** — its report source (`assets/heatmap.html`, `assets/src/`) and its dataset (`assets/pages.js`) are checked out from the tag before the dist is built, so `stable`'s demo is the released iteration of the report rather than a copy of development's.
+The footer records the ref actually built.
 Any push that also touches pipeline code updates `main` only.

 Every page footer stamps the version label, the ref it was built from and the